flint/flint/doc/index.rst

         'cache_dir' => '/my/cache/directory/routing',
     );

+.. warning:: Migrating from Silex

+    If you are migrating from Silex, you must move all of your anonymous controller callbacks into controller methods before you try to enable caching for the router.
+Anonymous callbacks are instances of the Closure class and so cannot be exported into the cached PHP class.

+    For this reason, all controller service providers must use named methods in controller classes, too.

+    ``UrlGeneratorServiceProvider`` conflicts with Flint's
+    ``RoutingServiceProvider`` which provides a ``url_generator``
+    service.

 Before it is possible to use the full power of caching it is needed to use configuration files because Silex will always call add routes via its convenience methods ``get|post|delete|put``.
 Fortunately this is